janderson390/PETracker/README.md

 # PETracker
-This shows that our integration with pivotal Tracker works
+This shows that integration with pivotal Tracker works